acoliver/evals/problems/pagination/workspace/problem.md

 - React hook/component must request the selected page, update when the user navigates, and surface errors.
   - Provide “Previous” and “Next” controls that disable appropriately when there is no further data.
   - Ensure the UI renders empty states and propagates server validation errors.
-- Keep the database bootstrap (`createDatabase`) intact so tests can create a fresh DB each run, but feel free to add helpers.
+- Keep the database bootstrap (`createDatabase`) intact so the app can create a fresh DB each run, but feel free to add helpers.

-## Commands
+## Verification Checklist

 ```bash
 npm install